David Schapira: 2012 congressional campaign

 On August 28, 2012, Schapira lost a race for the Democratic nomination to Congress in the newly created 9th district, placing second in the three-way primary, losing to future United States Senator Kyrsten Sinema.

 2018 Superintendent of Public Instruction Campaign

 Schapira was a candidate for Arizona Superintendent of Public Instruction in 2018.
 He ran in the Democratic primary and lost to Kathy Hoffman.

+California

+Schapira became the government relations director for the California School Employees Association in 2019.
+He was appointed chief deputy superintendent of public instruction for the California Department of Education in 2025.